UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-05-09-module07-Intervention-Based-Learning.md

 #### Behavior Cloning

 Behavior Cloning (BC) is an attempt at getting the agent to directly replicate expert behavior.
-Given a dataset of human expert demonstrations, the dataset consists of expert states and actions $(s^*, a^*)$.
+Given a dataset of human expert demonstrations, the dataset consists of expert states and actions $$(s^*, a^*)$$.
 This dataset is used to learn a direct mapping from states to actions without constructing a reward function.
 This can be framed as a supervised learning scenario where a policy is learned by minimizing some loss function.

 BC methods have primarily focused on model-free methods, meaning that they do not explicitly learn or use a forward model of the system.
 Model-free BC methods are well suited for applications such as trajectory planning of robotic systems.